AndraxDev/material-carousel-react/README.md

 # Material Carousel

-This is the example of Material 3 Carousel using React.
+This is the example of Material 3 Carousel using ReactJS.

 ![Screenshot.png](Screenshot.png)